Lee-Terrell/COA_Analysis/README.md

 ## Summary

 ### Conclusion
+We do not know their political affiliation or other demographic data, but we can clearly see that Americans are migrating out of Democratic-leaning states and into Republic-leaning states.

 ### Next Steps
-1. It would be interesting to see if a governor's political party had a stronger correlation to which states had positive or negative net migration.
+1. It would be interesting to see if a governor's political party had a stronger correlation to which states had positive or negative net migration (hypothesizing that a Dem governor might have stricter lockdown rules).

 2. The Supreme Court overturned Roe v Wade on June 24, 2022.
 It will be interesting to see if that event had a measurable influence in the next release of Net Domestic Migration estimates (July 1, 2022 to July 1, 2023)